 What is business administration management?
-Business Administration is a broad field that is relevant to many industries including finance/economics, human resources, marketing, operations management, information systems, food service management, office management and healthcare administration.
+Business Administration is a broad field that is relevant to many top industries including finance/economics, human resources, marketing, operations management, information systems, food service management, office management and healthcare administration.

-One of the primary purposes of business administration is to preside over daily operations of an organization to ensure that things are running smoothly, efficiently and profitably.
+One of the primary purposes of business administration is to preside over daily operations of an organization to best ensure things are running smoothly, efficiently and profitably.
 Degrees in business administration would generally prepare students to become an active member in a business.
 It is very common for business administration majors to have a specific consentration, as mentioned above.

 What Does a Business Administrator do?

 Because the field is so diverse, it can be hard to pin down an all-encompassing answer to the question “What does a business administrator do?”
 However, if you’re interested in a career in business administration you may be surprised to learn that it’s not unusual for top executives to get their start in less glamorous areas like office administration, hospitality, and retail.
 The managerial skills that you cultivate in these industries are often easily applied to other business environments.

 If we were to create a general business administrator job description, it would likely include some of the following:

 Create and execute organizational goals, policies and procedures

 Manage and analyze product-making or service related activities

 Maybe more important than the questin "what is business administration?' is the question of what makes a good business administrator tick?
 Though it may seem obvious, one of the most important qualities to have is strong leadership abilities.
 Being an effective communicator is also essential, as a large part of this job likely involves interacting with others.
 You also need to be comfortable with taking on responsibility and being accountable for both yourself and your employees.